ObolNetwork/obol-docs/docs/sc/01_introducing-obol-managers.md

 ```

 An Ownable Withdrawal Recipient is the most basic example of a withdrawal recipient contract.
-It implements Open Zeppelin's `Ownable` interface and allows one address to call the `withdraw()` function, which pulls all ether from the address into the owners address (or another address specified).
+It implements Open Zeppelin's `Ownable` interface and allows one address to call the `withdraw()` function, which pulls all ether from the address into the owner's address (or another address specified).
 This contract does no accounting on the amount of ether that is withdrawn, nor does it differentiate reward from principal.

 ### Optimistic Withdrawal Recipient